beccadax/FallibleKit/README.md

         }
     }

-FallibleKit also includes extensions which create Fallible versions of a few APIs.
+FallibleKit also includes extensions which create Fallible versions of a few APIs which are, for some reason, awkward to use with FallibleKit.
 Additions to these extensions are always welcome.

     public func readPropertyList(URL: NSURL) -> Fallible<AnyObject> {
-        let dataResult = URL.readData()
+        let dataResult = URL.readData()     // Here

         if let data = dataResult.value {
-            return NSPropertyListSerialization.propertyListWithData(data, options: 0, format: nil)
+            return Fallible(catches: try NSPropertyListSerialization.propertyListWithData(data, options: [], format: nil))
         }
         else {
             return Fallible(failed: dataResult.error!)